One pan and 30 minutes is all you need to make this Spicy Southern Sausage and Rice recipe!

 You probably have some rice lurking in the back of your pantry, snuggled up next to a can of diced tomatoes.
 You can use up whatever vegetables you’ve abandoned in your crisper, and that lone onion resting on your kitchen counter.

-You can adjust the recipe to suit your spice preferences by using more or less jalapeno and red pepper flakes.
+You can adjust this sausage rice recipe to suit your spice preferences by using more or less jalapeno and red pepper flakes.
 If you go the spicy route, be sure to pour yourself a large glass of milk (or crack open a chilly lager).

 Oh, yeah, I almost forgot.
 This whole dinner is made in ONE POT which is a miracle in my opinion.
 Yep, that’s right; the rice cooks in there, too.

-Plus, it’s a 30 Minute Monday recipe, so you know it’s going to be quick, easy, and on the table in less than a half hour.
+Plus, it’s a 30 Minute Monday recipe, so you know it’s going to be quick, easy, and on the table in less than a half hour, making it one of the greatest sausage and rice recipes.

 Okay, get to it!